 When it comes to query letters, I hear the same questions over and over again from people just starting out in travel writing.

-As a freelance travel writer, you will hear conflicting advice about queries.
-This article will set the record straight - at least in terms of how I do things and the advice I give to my coaching clients.
+As a freelance travel writer, you'll hear conflicting advice about queries.
+This article will set the record straight in terms of how I do things, what has been successful for me, and the advice I give to my coaching clients.

-There are a lot of experts still recommending a “traditional” approach to writing and sending queries to editors.
-Following traditional advice is a mistake if you want to succeed at travel writing.
+Most "experts" still recommend a traditional approach to writing and sending queries to editors.
+Following their advice is a mistake if you want to succeed at travel writing.

 With the digital age and the speed at which things happen these days, the game has changed and freelance travel writers who want to succeed need to change with it.